GSA/digitalgov.gov/content/communities/devops.md

 ---
+# View this page at https://digital.gov/communities/devops
+# Learn how to edit our pages at https://workflow.digital.gov

 slug: devops
-uid: devops
-date: 2019-05-29 12:58:00 -0500
+date: 2019-12-12 19:00:00 -0500
-title: "DevOps Community of Practice"
+title: "DevOps"
 deck: "Operating rapidly changing resilient systems at scale"
-summary: "The practice of operations and development staff participating together in the in the entire service lifecycle operate rapidly changing resilient systems at scale."
+summary: "The practice of operations and development staff participating in the in the entire service lifecycle to operate rapidly changing resilient systems at scale."

+# see all topics at https://digital.gov/topics
+topics:
+  - devops

+# see all authors at https://digital.gov/authors
+authors:
+  - brian-fox

+# Page weight: controls how this page appears across the site
+# 0 -- hidden
+# 1 -- visible
+weight: 1

+community_list:
+  - platform: listserv
+    type: government
+    subscribe_email: "devops-today-subscribe-request@listserv.gsa.gov"
+    subscribe_email_subject: "Subscribe to DevOps"
+    terms: "Anyone with a .gov or .mil email address is eligible to join."
+  - platform: listserv
+    type: public
+    subscribe_email: devops-public-subscribe-request@listserv.gsa.gov
+    subscribe_email_subject: "Subscribe Public DevOps"

+# Make it better ♥
 ---

 The DevOps Community of Practice (CoP) provides information technology and development staff and leadership throughout government the opportunity to share lessons learned, successes, benefits, and know how related to DevOps.